Until U.S. Capitol riot, Amazon expressed scant concern about violent content on Parler, social network says

 In its Wednesday reply, Parler said Amazon had whitewashed that timeline.

-Through December, Amazon executives seemed excited about Parler’s growth, Parler’s attorney wrote.
+Through December, Amazon representatives seemed excited about Parler’s growth, Parler’s attorney wrote.
 In November and December, after Amazon was aware Trump might join the social network, AWS and Parler discussed the possibility of Parler upgrading its account to use more expensive, proprietary AWS software, Parler’s attorney wrote.

 And while Amazon had sporadically flagged Parler posts for removal in November and December, AWS didn’t tell Parler that its “system of handling this material was inadequate or that Parler was in breach of its contract” until after the Jan.
 6 riot, when pro-Trump mobs breached the Capitol building, according to the new filing from Parler.